 - Make it tasty

-- Bait and switch technique to get breastfed baby to take pacifier
+- Bait and switch technique to get a breastfed baby to take a pacifier

-- Try other pacifiers with different sizes, shapes, material
+- Try other pacifiers with different sizes, shapes, and material

-- Tips get baby to enjoy a pacifier who takes bottles but not a pacifier
+- Tips get baby to enjoy a pacifier that takes bottles but not a pacifier

 - Soothe your baby if you decide not to keep trying to get your baby to take a pacifier